meweigel/SolrIndexChangeAlert/README.md

    When the Solr Index Change Alert Web application war file is deployed in Apache Tomcat, the user can view the front end application running at http://hostName:portNum.
 They will be able to connect to the service via a WebSocket.
-They then can start the Solr Index Change Montitor background thread.
+They then can start the Solr Index Change Monitor background thread.
 This thread is running a FileAlterationMonitor that has a reference to a FileAlterationObserver.
 The FileAlterationObserver will observe file alterations and then invoke a registered IndexChangeListenerImpl event listener.
 The IndexChangeListenerImpl has a reference to an instance of a StompMessageClient that it uses to send AlertMessages to the  Websocket application endpoint /app/alertMessage.
-The incoming AlertMessages are then received by the contoller of the Solr Index Change Alert service and are processed by its onMessageReceived method, which then routes ResponseMessages to the subscribed topic endpoint /topic/responseMessage which the web browser client is subscribed to.
+The incoming AlertMessages are then received by the controller of the Solr Index Change Alert service and are processed by its onMessageReceived method, which then routes ResponseMessages to the subscribed topic endpoint /topic/responseMessage which the web browser client is subscribed to.
 The messages will then be displayed in a table for review.